bitrise-io/devcenter/_articles/en/reviews/managing-a-keystore-file-with-bitrise-api-draft.md

   Violating these constraints the response will be Bad Request.

   Note that the previous `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded` endpoint will have the same effect as this one with the request body `processed:true`. "%}

+## Deleting a keystore file

+You can delete your uploaded keystore file with using the `DELETE` method.

+The required parameters are:

+* app slug
+* keystore file slug

+Example curl request:

+    curl -X DELETE 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/keystore-file'

+## Downloading an keystore file

+If you’d like to download the actual file from AWS, you can do so with the following `curl` requests:

+    curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/keystore-file/KEYSTORE-FILE-SLUG'

+The response will contain a pre-signed, expiring AWS URL for the file.